 ON Kindle too with free wireless delivery via Amazon Whispernet

-He had stayed in room 6 and room 8 as well as some others in the Parisian hotel, but never in room 4 where Jim Morrison had stayed on his last visit to Paris where he sought escape from the demons of fame, fortune and drink.
+He had stayed in room 6 and room 8 as well as some others in the Parisian hotel, but never in room 4 where Jim Morrison had stayed on his last visit to Paris.

 In this vividly personal memoir and exploration, written in the spirit of Baudelaire, Ionesco, Jean Paul Sartre, Picasso and other great writers café scribes and artists, Paul recounts his time spent in Paris cafe society and also living in a hotel haunted the ghost of Jim Morrison who had stayed there seeking peace shortly before his demise.
 Was this coincidence or destiny?

 Review.
 Paul’s sardonic streak is never faraway as he retells his adventures and reveals the teeming underbelly of Parisian life.